 Cal Johnson caught a muskie (muskellunge) in Lake Court Oreilles in Wisconsin, USA on July 24th, 1949 that weighed 30.61 kg (67 lbs.
 8 oz.)

 Muskie Facts and Stats

 Do you want the basic facts and stats on muskie?
-Then the below portion of this page is perfect for you.
-We’ve put together the more important facts and stats that someone might need regarding muskie.
+If so then the section below is perfect for you.
+We’ve put together the more important facts and stats on muskie.
 It’s important to point out that some of the information below is based on averages and may not represent the upper bell curve of the muskie population.
 If you notice anything invalid or outdated then please let us know.

 - Scientific Name: Muskellunge, Esox masquinongy